After midnight order on relaxation, MHA issues clarification

 - Sale by E-commerce companies will continue to be permitted for essential goods only.

-- Sale of liquor & other items continues to be prohibited as specified in the National Directives for COVID19 management.
+- Sale of liquor & other items continues to be prohibited as specified in the National Directives for COVID-19 management.

 - No shops to be permitted to open in hotspots/containment zones